jack-o-lantern/uProcess/README.md

 - Extract uProcess to any location, in this example C:\Downloaders\uProcess
 - Setup uTorrent to use Web UI (Options->Preferences->Advanced->Web UI), note down user/password and listening port
 - Edit the config.cfg file in C:\Downloaders\uProcess to your preferences
-- Goto uTorrent again, in Options->Preferences->Advanced->Run Program, where it says "run this program when torrent finishes" add: C:\Python27\pythonw.exe C:\Downloaders\uProcess\uProcess.py "%D" "%N" "%I" "%L"
+- Goto uTorrent again, in Options->Preferences->Advanced->Run Program, where it says "run this program when torrent finishes" add: C:\Python27\pythonw.exe C:\Downloaders\uProcess\uProcess.py "%D" "%I"
 - DONE! ;)

 Not working!?